GreysonElkins/list-and-filter/README.md

     setIsLoading(false)
 })
 ```
-4. Place this code block in it's place
+4. Place this code block in it's place and add `import fakeData from './FakeData'` at the top of the document
 ```
 setRestaurants(fakeData)
 setIsLoading(false)